tcdanielh/XR-B-CalHacks-AR-Workshop/README.md

 **IMPORTANT: Before the workshop, please download Unity Hub and Unity version 2020.3 for this project, as it may take a long time to download and install Unity.
 It could take 30 minutes or longer depending on your internet speed :(.**

-Also, please download the ARFoundationSim.unitypackage from the above repo and ARFoundationSim.unitypackage from the Google Drive link below.
+Also, please download the ARFoundationSim.unitypackage from the above repo and SimEnvironments.unitypackage from the Google Drive link below.

 We will be walking through Part 1 during the workshop.